karlmutch/duat/README.md

   -t=&lt;target-file&gt;,...
 A comma seperated list of files that will be examined for version tags and modified based upon the input-file version<p>
 </code></doc-opt>

-## git-watch

-A tool for polling a github repository and when commits are observed capture the github repo as a Kubernetes volume and dispatch a Kubernetes jobs, for example an Uber Mikasu based docker image build, within an accessible Kubernetes cluster against the capture volume.

-This tool can be run externally to a Kubernetes cluster, or inside a cluster.

-This tool is useful for first capturing a release or git versioned artifact into an image and then triggering down stream CI/CD operations.
-It uses polling in order that publically accessible hosts are not needed and the costs of handling CI/CD pipelines are minimal.
-This tool is designed to place private CI/CD pipelines into the hands of smaller teams sensitive to the costs of using a SaaS solution such as Travis, and tools such as Jenkins that require a full time role.

-<pre><code>
-Usage of git-watch:
-  -branches string
-        A branch for each repository to needs watching, defaults to using 'master' for all repositories
-  -github-token string
-        A github token that can be used to access the repositories that will be watched
-  -job-template string
-        The regular expression used to locate the Kubernetes job specification that is run on a change being detected, env var GIT_HOME will be set to indicate the repo directory of the captured repository
-  -namespace string
-        Overrides the defaulted namespace for pods and other resources that are spawned by this command
-  -script string
-        The name of a shell script file that will be run on a change being detected, env var GIT_HOME will be set to indicate the repo directory of the activated script
-  -urls string
-        One of more git repositories to monitor for changes -v    When enabled will print internal logging for this tool
-</code></pre>

 ## github-release

 This tool can be used to push binaries and other files upto github using the current version as the tag for the release.